Poslední úprava: David Lee Robbins, Ph.D. (14.01.2018)

 Seminar: 14:00 - 15:30, Jinonice, classroom

-Students can attend 5 optional trips related to the course subject and led by the course‘ instructors.
+Students can attend 5 optional trips related to course subjects and led by the course‘ instructors.
 For the description of trips and schedule, see the bottom of this text.

 GOALS OF THE COURSE

 European students may have an impression that they went over the period of 17th – 20th centuries in Central Europe in great detail.

 However, the purpose of the course is to provide novel interpretations of Central Europe and its dynamics.

 The study of Central Europe has been misleadingly neglected in both Western Europe and the U.S. Prior to 1945, the cultural and geo-political construct of "Central Europe" comprised Germany, the (former) Hapsburg Empire (Austria, the Czech lands, Hungary, Slovenia), and Poland.
 After 1945, the Cold War displaced this "Central Europe" concept by redividing the continent into Communist "Eastern Europe" and non-Communist "Western Europe," Even now, decades after the end of the Cold War in 1989, the older conceptual formation of "Central Europe" has not quite been recovered as a geographic, cultural, and analytic category.
 Instead, we often hear about "East Central Europe" or "East Europe and the Balkans."